-Last year recruitment firm Harvey Nash and research and analyst firm Gartner both reported decreases in the number of CIOs who were female.
-The 2015 Harvey Nash CIO Survey revealed the number of women working in IT leadership roles was just 8%, lower than 2013 figure of 9%, with the UK even less diverse with a figure below the global average.
+Last year recruitment firm Harvey Nash reported a small increase in the number of CIOs who were female.
+The 2016 Harvey Nash CIO Survey revealed the number of women who responded to their research working in IT leadership roles was 11%, in increase from previous years, although the figure decreased to 9% for those in the most senior positions with SVP, CIO and CTO titles.
+In 2013 Harvey Nash reported a global figure of 9%, with the UK even less diverse with a figure below the global average.

-While the 16% is more than previous years, it could be lower than the industry average for technology workers with the Tech Partnership reporting in March 2015 that 17% of technology professionals were female.
+While the 16% is slightly higher than the industry trend, it could be lower than the sector average for technology workers with the Tech Partnership reporting in March 2015 that 17% of technology professionals were female.

 Furthermore, figures released by UCAS at the start of 2016 suggest that the technology sector is still missing out on attracting a diverse range of talent at the start of the funnel.
 The percentage of women studying computer science has actually dropped from 2009 (13.2%) to a 2015 figure of 13.1%.
 There was some silver lining in the number of women studying software engineering, a subject itself becoming more a more popular area of study at tertiary education level, with women making up 10.1% of the graduate intake in 2015 compared to just 8.5% in 2009.

-"Organisations are beginning to look for a different type of CIO with different skills and experience and a different way of working to the traditional CIO of the last 20-30 years," he explained.
+"Organisations are beginning to look for a different type of CIO with different skills and experience and a different way of working to the traditional CIO of the last 20-30 years," he said.

 "Increasingly organisations want their CIOs to also have non-IT experience, business and commercial skills, to be good at influencing and collaborating and to have strong communication and networking skills.
-This shift to a broader skill set could help change the proportion of female CIOs further."
+This shift to a broader skill set could help change the proportion of CIOs who are female further."